davecburke/silverbullet-clipper/README.md

-# Silverbullet Clipper - A web clipper for Silverbullet
+# SilverBullet Clipper - A web clipper for SilverBullet

 <!-- [![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/deathau/markdownload?style=for-the-badge&sort=semver)](https://github.com/deathau/markdownload/releases/latest) -->

-[Silverbullet](https://silverbullet.md/) by Zef Hemel is an awesome note-taking application optimized for people with a hacker mindset
+[SilverBullet](https://silverbullet.md/) by Zef Hemel is an awesome note-taking application optimized for people with a hacker mindset

-Silverbullet Clipper is a browser extension that allows you to save either a URL or selected content from a page as markdown to Silverbullet.
-The capture is added as a Quick Note in the default Silverbullet inbox.
+SilverBullet Clipper is a browser extension that allows you to save either a URL or selected content from a page as markdown to SilverBullet.
+The capture is added as a Quick Note in the default SilverBullet inbox.
 Please keep in mind that it is not guaranteed to work on all websites.

 To use this add-on, simply click the extension icon while you are browsing the page you want to capture.
 A popup will allow you to change the page title from the default timestamp and add any tags that you want to the page.